 All across the country, the legality of cannabis – especially hemp-derived cannabis products like CBD – is in a state of flux.
 While states that have legalized marijuana at the state level offer some peace of mind for CBD manufacturers, others are more cautionary as the line between marijuana and hemp remains blurred.
 Hemp is now federally legal across the US, but the 0.3 percent THC limit set on hemp products requires sophisticated testing equipment in order to be enforced.
 So, is CBD oil legal in Texas?
 What do Texans need to know?
 Read on to find out.

-Texas is one such state that is experiencing a sort of legal limbo regarding hemp and CBD.
+Texas is one such state that is experiencing a sort of legal limbo regarding hemp and full spectrum CBD oil.
 The state governor, Greg Abbott, legalized hemp when he signed Texas House Bill 1325 on June 10, 2019, but several caveats remain regarding production and possession of CBD and other hemp oil products.
 One of these caveats is the testing equipment required to ensure that any given hemp product is in compliance with the 0.3 percent THC limit.

 In a letter sent to Texas district and county attorneys in July, Abbott and other Texas government officials stressed that hemp legalization does not equate to marijuana decriminalization.
 But according to district attorneys, the new hemp law creates the necessity for testing THC levels for all low-level marijuana offenses, since defendants of such cases could just claim to be in possession of hemp.